 This alternative to wood flooring keeps its shape and is naturally resistant to rot, mold and moisture, which can significantly reduce allergens in the home.
 Cork is just as durable as wood flooring and it’s biodegradable and non-toxic.
 Fresh Home states that most cork floors can last up to 30 years, and when it’s time to replace the cork flooring, it can be ground up for compost.
-Furthermore, cork floors can be customized just like traditional wood floors, and it can be finished with a variety of non-toxic paints and stains to complement your home style.
+Furthermore, cork floors can be customized just like traditional wood floors, and it can be finished with wood glue and a variety of non-toxic paints, and stains to complement your home style.

 2. Sustainable Blinds